 The name was first conceived for the whole land that includes Venezuela and Panamà; it stuck here.

 The capital of Colombia is Bogotá, formerly known as Santa Fe de Bogotá, with the emphasis on the -a.
 It takes the place of a former Indigenous Muisca village called Bacatá.
 Remember: everywhere in South America, when you read that a city was funded in the XVIth century by a Spanish general, there are often Indigenous stones (and bones) underneath.

 Flag of Colombia

-The flag of Colombia is a horizontal tricolor of yellow, dark blue and red, with the yellow stripe taking up about 2/3 of the flag.
+The flag of Colombia is a horizontal tricolor of yellow, dark blue and red, with the yellow stripe taking up about one half of the flag.
 The colours represent: